cfu288/Ecology/Notes.md

     * **Hyperosmotic** - tissue solute concentrations are higher than surrounding water.
     * **Hyposmotic** - tissue solute concentrations are lower than surrounding water.
     * **Osmoregulation** - mechanisms organisms use to maintain a proper solute balance.
-    * Sharks and rays convert ammonia, a by-product of protein digestion, into urea.
+    * *Sharks and rays convert ammonia*, a by-product of protein digestion, into urea.
 This raises the osmotic potential of their blood to that of seawater, which balances water movement.
 They accumulate trimethylamine oxide in blood to protect proteins from the harmful effects of urea.
   * O2 in water
     * **Countercurrent circularion, 02** - adaptation where blood and water flow in opposite directions so that the concentration of O2 in water is always greater than the concentration in blood.
 (HW)
     * **Pneumatophores**- in mangroves extend above the water to absorb oxygen directly from the air!